 With the advent of the gig economy and independent contractors, many more Americans have become familiar with Schedule C and self-employment tax.
 There is a long list of deductions – in the form of business expenses – that those who work for themselves can take.
 The list of potential work-related expenses is very long, but we’ll highlight a few here.

 Mileage driven for work is a big one, but it can be cumbersome to track and compute.
 New software makes things much easier.
 Smartphones that automatically track work-related trips significantly reduce the paperwork headaches associated with this business expense.
 Travel, in general, is a big generator of expenses – hotels for conferences, train tickets to meet clients, and so on.
 Other travel-related costs might not be so obvious.
-Don’t forget about pesky airline baggage fees, for example, or fees for hotel Wi-Fi that you needed for work.
+For example, don’t forget about pesky airline baggage fees or fees for hotel Wi-Fi that you needed for work.
 Parking and tolls during work travel are also legitimate business expenses.

 Many gig workers are disappointed to discover they must pay higher self-employment taxes to cover the portion of federal taxes – like Social Security – ordinarily paid by employers.
 But one-half of those taxes are deductible.

-Finally, health insurance premiums paid can be deducted directly from business income; for most sole proprietors, this is a sizeable expense, so it’s a sizeable deduction, too.
+Finally, health insurance premiums paid can be deducted directly from business income; for most sole proprietors, this is a sizable expense, so it’s a sizable deduction too.

 Medical expenses are a tricky category.
 Generally, they aren’t deductible unless they exceed 7.5% of your adjusted gross income – and that limitation grows to 10% in 2019.
 Still, for those facing such steep bills, there might be overlooked costs to add to the total; for example, one may include transportation costs to and from medical appointments, such as parking and tolls.
 Medical aids, like canes, are also potentially deductible.
 And finally, patients eligible for Medicare can deduct the additional premiums they pay for (Part B and Part C).